JamieT966/project-portfolio-1/README.md

 * In the future, I would like to add JavaScript that would allow the animation on the "What We Love About Cheeky Monkeys" images to start when they are scrolled into view.

-* Cookies pop up - A pop up banner at the bottom of the webpage to allow cookies, cookie settings or reject cookies.
+* Cookies pop up - A pop-up banner at the bottom of the webpage to allow cookies, cookie settings or reject cookies.

 * A CAPTCHA function on the contact form to prevent spam from bots.